20k/binmat_rules/readme.md

 - **Secondary effect**: If the attacker stack contains a BREAK, combat rules are modified.
 This does not occur if the attacker's BREAK is removed by a TRAP

-- **Combat Modification**: BREAK damage rules trigger if the attacker has a surviving BREAK card in their stack: the damage value of the stack is the damage of the attacker stack, not the net + 1.
+- **Combat Modification**: BREAK damage rules trigger if the attacker has a surviving BREAK card in their stack: the damage value of the stack is the damage of the attacker stack, or the size of the defender stack, whichever is greater.
 Combat resolves normally otherweise

 - BREAK cards are the only card that can be played face up on a face down stack.
 They can be additionally played face down on a face down stack.
 They cannot be played on an empty stack.
 A stack cannot contain two BREAKs, and you cannot play a BREAK on a stack that has a BREAK card in it